 Roast the garlic (optional).
 Preheat the oven to 400°F/200°C. Remove the outer layers of the garlic head and then slice off a thin layer off the top to expose the skin of the cloves.
 Rub the exposed cloves with a bit of olive oil.
 Wrap in parchment paper and then in foil to make a packet, and then place directly on an oven rack.
 Roast for 35-40 minutes until soft and tender and lightly golden.
 Once cool enough to handle, squeeze the cloves out of the skin into a small bowl and mash with a fork.

-Meanwhile, take the vegan butter out of the fridge to soften.
+Meanwhile, take the vegan butter and miso paste out of the fridge to soften.

 Start preparing the potatoes.
 Peel the potatoes and then rinse them in cold water.
 Chop the potatoes into fourths or eighths, dependent on size.
 Place the potatoes in a large saucepan or Dutch oven and add enough water to cover them.
 Add 1 tablespoon of kosher salt (or 1/2 tablespoon sea salt) and stir to combine.
 Bring to a boil, then reduce the heat to maintain a simmer.
 Simmer until the potatoes are very soft and yield no resistance when poked with a fork and almost start to fall apart, 20 to 25 minutes.